-Heaviest rainfalls in the place are experienced in the monsoon, during April to September every year yet, despite very good rains Cherrapunji always faces a drought, year-after-year.
+Heaviest rainfalls in the place are experienced in the monsoon, from April to September every year yet, despite very good rains Cherrapunji always faces a drought, year-after-year.

 The heavy rainfall has sculptured many rock formations, imposing cliffs and waterfalls all over the southern slopes.